Careers at UBS

-UBS is a Swiss bank that is perhaps most well-known for strict bank-client confidentiality, but in recent years UBS has moved further towards a more globally supportive institution that is forward thinking and considerate of the needs of others.
-Established in 1862, UBS offers rewards and benefits throughout its global business areas that is second to none - and that makes the competition for open positions throughout the business.
+UBS is a Swiss bank that is perhaps most well-known for strict bank-client confidentiality, but in recent years UBS has moved further towards a more globally supportive institution that is forward-thinking and considerate of the needs of others.
+Established in 1862, UBS offers rewards and benefits throughout its global business areas that are second to none - and that makes the competition for open positions throughout the business.

 UBS is co-headquartered in Basel and Zurich, Switzerland.
 Employing more than 70,000 people in 50 countries, UBS focuses on four business areas:

 - Global Wealth Management

 For those who are looking to work at UBS, knowledge of the culture and desired behaviours of employees is one of the most important things that you need to understand to be successful through the application process.
 These are known as the Three Keys - Pillars, Principles, and Behaviours.

 - Pillars - capital strength, efficiency, effectiveness, risk management

 - Principles - client focus, excellence, sustainable performance